wyvianvalenca/pet-adoption-OO/README.md

 # Functional Requirements

-- User Account Management: Users can create and manage their accounts;
+- [OK] User Account Management: Users can create and manage their accounts;
-- Pet Profile Management: Managing profiles for pets available for adoption;
+- [OK] Pet Profile Management: Managing profiles for pets available for adoption;
-- Shelter and Rescue Organization Profiles: Profiles for shelters and rescue organizations;
+- [OK] Shelter and Rescue Organization Profiles: Profiles for shelters and rescue organizations;
 - Event Listing and Management: Listing events like adoption drives and fundraisers;
-- Educational Resources: Providing resources on pet care and adoption;
+- [OK] Educational Resources: Providing resources on pet care and adoption;
-- Success Stories and Testimonials: Sharing success stories and testimonials from adopters;
+- [OK] Success Stories and Testimonials: Sharing success stories and testimonials from adopters;
-- Community Forum: A forum for adopters and pet lovers to share experiences and advice.
+- [OK] Community Forum: A forum for adopters and pet lovers to share experiences and advice.
 - Search and Filter Options: Enabling users to search and filter pets based on various criteria;
 - Adoption Application Processing: Handling and processing adoption applications;
 - Donation Processing: Facilitating donations to shelters and rescue organizations;